VarinR/Atmospheric-Science/README.md

-# Atmospheric-Science
+# Atmospheric Science Research Project

-Independent research project under the mentorship of Dr.Travis O'Brien
+This repository contains an independent research project conducted under the mentorship of Dr. Travis O'Brien, focusing on the study of precipitation drivers in the Tropics.

+## Project Goal

-Goal - Study the drivers of precipitation in the Tropics.
+The primary goal of this research project is to investigate the key drivers of precipitation in the Tropics.

+## Notebooks Overview

-First Notebook
+### First Notebook

-1) In the first notebook we introduced the two regions in the tropics I will be focusing on for this project.
-2) Created plots for Precipitation vs CAPE to observe any direct relations.

-Result - From the plots I found that ideal CAPE range for precipitation is between 500-1500 J/Kg.
-I decided to introduce CIN to the picture for the next few notebooks to study why there is a decrease in precipitation once the CAPE crosses 1500 J/Kg

-Second Notebook
+#### Objectives

+In the initial notebook, the focus was on introducing and exploring two specific regions in the Tropics.
+The primary analysis aimed to understand the relationship between precipitation and Convective Available Potential Energy (CAPE).
+The specific objectives were as follows:

+- Introduce and define the regions of interest in the Tropics.
+- Create scatterplots to visually explore the relationship between precipitation and CAPE.
+- Lay the foundation for subsequent analysis and insights

+#### Key Findings

+The analysis in the first notebook yielded the following key findings:

+- Identified the ideal CAPE range for precipitation, which falls between 250 and 1500 J/Kg.
+- Noted a decrease in precipitation beyond 1500 J/Kg CAPE.